matteo14c/ascanMeth/README.md

 The method is highly implemented in the form of:

 1. A standalone command line tool.
-2. A fully automated Galaxy workflow*. **⚠️ Note:** This feature is not currently implemented, but will be implemented soon
+2. A fully automated Galaxy workflow*. **⚠️ Note:** This feature is not currently implemented, but will be implemented soon.

 Please see below for additional details.